 Note 💡: The SaaS Application Lifecycle is a very important concept.
 Read more about it .

 3. Map Users and Usage

 Once you've completed your list of SaaS applications and their respective lifecycle stages, you should map the actual users of each application and the frequency of their usage.

 - Employee offboarding

-Access management ensures only the relevant people have access to the systems they need, in turn, keeping your data secure and making sure you meet privacy policies and compliance regulations.
+Access management ensures that only relevant people have access to their respective systems.
+Not only does access management keep your data secure, but it also helps your organization meet privacy policies and compliance regulations.